 \subsection{Overall Performance Comparison (RQ1)}

-To answer \textbf{RQ1}, we compare the performance of our methods with the above baselines. \Cref{table:main_table} shows the results on five datasets across three PoLLMs.
+To assess how well the proposed methods calibrate PoLLM confidence, we compare BaseCal-ReEval and BaseCal-Proj against all baselines. \Cref{table:main_table} shows the results on five datasets across three PoLLMs.
 We analyze the results from various perspectives and obtain the following observations:

 \paragraph{(i) Comparison with Unsupervised Methods.} As shown in \Cref{table:main_table}, BaseCal-ReEval and BaseCal-Proj reduce the average ECE by 55.65\% and 49.78\% compared to the Vanilla PoLLMs, respectively.
 Compared to other unsupervised methods, our methods achieve the best calibration performance in 29 out of 30 experimental settings (5 datasets $\times$ 3 PoLLMs $\times$ 2 metrics).
 While Verbalization works well in Olmo2-7B-Instruct on NQ, its performance varies greatly and drops substantially on other models like Qwen2.5-7B.
 This instability likely arises from their strong reliance on the instruction-following ability.
 In contrast, BaseCal-ReEval consistently ranks among the top two across all settings, significantly outperforming Verbalization (average ECE 0.1641 vs. 0.2874).